-Plug-in Hybrid Electric Vehicles (PHEV) are where the high voltage battery can be charged via an external power source as well as by the vehicles own charging system.
+Plug-in Hybrid Electric Vehicles (PHEV) use a high voltage battery which can be charged via an external power source as well as by the vehicle's own charging system.

-Volkswagens range of Plug-in Hybrid electric vehicles are represented by the GTE badge.
-The Golf GTE and Passat GTE are currently available, both with increased performance of a battery and an electric motor.
+Volkswagen's range of Plug-in Hybrid electric vehicles is represented by the GTE badge.
+The Golf GTE and Passat GTE are currently available, both with the increased performance of a battery and an electric motor.
 Battery charging is made possible via a mains or charging point connection.
 They have both a combustion engine and a lithium-ion high-voltage battery driving an electric motor.
-On purely electric energy, they can travel up to 31 miles between charges and when electric and petrol combine the total range is up to 580 miles.
-The Golf GTE offers the dynamics of a GTI alongside the sustainability of an e-vehicle.
+On purely electric energy, they can travel up to 31 miles between charges and when electric and petrol combine the total range can be up to 580 miles.
+The Golf GTE offers the dynamics of a GTI alongside the extra sustainability of an e-vehicle.

-The car is fuelled by petrol with a standard petrol cap, alongside the plug in option behind the Volkswagen roundel on the front of the vehicle (Golf GTE).
+The GTE is fuelled by petrol with a standard fuel filler, with an electric socket behind the Volkswagen roundel on the front of the vehicle (Golf GTE) for e-charging.
 To charge the high-voltage battery with the standard mains charging cable, a standard mains socket can be utilised for around 3 hours 45 minutes.
 With an optional wall box or at a public charging station it takes 2 hours 15 minutes.
-A wall box has 55% high charger performance than a mains socket.
-Please note; there is no DC charge facility for Golf GTE.
+A wall box has 55% higher charger performance than a mains socket.
+Please note that there is no DC charge facility for the Golf GTE.

 The Lithium-ion high-voltage battery